 I first encountered the pier’s railway about 1959 and have vivid memories of it.
-Even did a cab ride once I had acquired a cine camera!
 The oddest and perhaps most captivating thing for me about these iconic trains as a small kid was the blue lamp above the driver’s console.
 It was a large bulb and imagine it was some sort of primitive indicator to denote the traction current was live.

 Yes the trains too had a great driver’s eye view from the passenger saloon.
 The windows behind the driver’s cab were large and the forward view for passengers was miles better than any of those encountered on the UK’s diesel multiple units.

 At night time there were blinds which were simply rolled down to help give the driver a better night time view of the track ahead.
 These blinds were pretty much like those found on buses.

 The train’s windows were of the wind up, wind down type rather like the RT buses in London.
 Seating consisted of wooden benches, some longitudinal, and some traverse.
 The rear ends of the cars were also furnished with a longitudinal bench.
 There were handrails for the purpose of facilitating passengers who had to stand up when things got very busy!

 I loved the windscreen wipers, except they weren’t those they were actually of the kind used for shipping.
 How these work is they spin round very fast and throw any water off immediately.
 This is useful especially if any large waves hit the pier as did happen and the trains would get completely drenched.
 The make used on the pier’s trains was a modified Kent Clear View Screen.

 The pier railway probably late 1950s, as the old shore buildings were replaced in 1962.
 Source: Twitter